erdeq-upenn/datascience/README.md

 3.left blank intentionally

 4.Visulizaiton shows many vivid python Matplotlib plotting examples of data visualization.
-Ability of visualization of large dimension data is the key in this section.
+Ability of visualization of large dimension data is the key to this section.